Simplicity Is Beauty

 It's important to note that even the simplest designs need powerful software.
 When you can focus only on the essentials, you can create better quality outputs with laptops for graphic designers.
 Never confuse simple with easy.
 Using laptops especially made for graphic designers will ensure that you create professional-grade designs.

 More often than not, we need to communicate a large amount of information in a small amount of space.
-And when this is the case, a good rule to follow is that we discuss one concept per page.
+When this is the case, a good rule to follow is focusing on one concept per page.

 If you're designing as a minimalist, you won't want to clutter a page with too many elements.
 As previously mentioned, you'll want to accentuate only what's important.